 Dry eye can result from a variety of environmental and health factors.
 These include: air conditioned environments, computer work, advancing age, medications, pregnancy, skin disease, eye surgery, dry climates and smoking.
 Dry eye is related to a deficiency of watery tears (Sjogren’s, Stevens’ Johnson, Graft vs Host disease) and/or a problem with oil production (Meibomian Gland Dysfunction).
+A diagnosis of blepharitis is common in many dry eye patients.
 Dry eye tends to worsen with time if left untreated.

 What are the symptoms of dry eye disease?

 - gritty, itching, or burning feeling